Paramedic

 Terms of Employment:

 Employment is full-time permanent career position with future opportunities for advancement.
-Position is not FLSA exempt.
+Position is union represented and non-FLSA exempt.
 Position requires completion of a twelve (12) month probationary period.
 Annual and Sick leave accrue from date of hire and are available after completion of probation.
 Health benefits are eligible to the employee and family after 60 days.
 Position qualifies for Nevada PERS with a 5-year vesting.

 Selection Process:

 Following an application and resume review, qualified and desired applicants may be invited to participate in an assessment center which may include a general practice EMS written exam and scenario(s), oral interview(s), physical capacity testing, and other applicable work quality assessments.
-Physical capacity assessment consists of a 1.5-mile run, max sit-ups, and push-ups in 1 minute, and waist measurement with a minimum composite score of 75 points on a progressive age/gender scoring system.
-For example, a 30–39 year-old Male with a 36” waist, who ran a 14:56 mile and a half, performed 32 push-ups and 40 sit-ups in 1-minute scores 75 points, and a 30-39 year-old Female with a 34” waist, who ran an 18:00 mile and a half, performed 22 push-ups and 30 sit-ups in 1-minute scores 75 points.
+Physical capacity assessment consists of a 1.5-mile run, max sit-ups, and push-ups in 1 minute, and waist measurement with a minimum composite score of 75 points, and complete at least 10 pull-ups.

 To Apply: